 The The Red Badge of Courage quotes below all refer to the symbol of Wounds.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Penguin Classics edition of The Red Badge of Courage published in 2005.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Penguin Classics edition of The Red Badge of Courage published in 2005.).

 Chapter 9 Quotes

 At times he regarded the wounded soldiers in an envious way.
 He conceived persons with torn bodies to be peculiarly happy.
 He wished that he, too, had a wound, a red badge of courage.